desjoerd/session-aspnetcore-hacks/README.md

     }
     ```

-- Open a shell in the Hacks folder and run the app with command `dotnet run`.
+- Open a shell in the Project folder and run the app with command `dotnet run`.
 Go to the health probe endpoint to review the result: http://localhost:5000/health/ui

 - Now go to http://localhost:5000/healthchecks-ui to review the Health Checks UI